50 Mesmerizing Attractions in the Southwest

 41. Buffalo Park

 Buffalo Park is a beautiful year-round recreational park in Flagstaff, Arizona.
-From hiking in the cool summer months, to spring bike riding, to cross country skiing after a big winter storm, this park is the perfect place for any outdoor lover.
+From hiking in the cool summer months, to spring bike riding, to cross country skiing after a big winter storm, this park is the picture-perfect destination for any outdoor lover.
 Both locals and tourists flock to this park for the amazing views of the San Francisco Peaks and Mt.
 Elden.

 Location: Flagstaff, Arizona